dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 }
 ```

-You should replace the lines of code that access the kernel struct context with the BPF_CORE_READ() family, which enables access to struct fields in a way that adapts across kernel versions:
+You should replace the lines of code that access the kernel struct context with the `BPF_CORE_*` family of helper functions, which enables access to struct fields in a way that adapts across kernel versions:

 ```c {2-3,6}
 SEC("tracepoint/syscalls/sys_enter_execve")